mslinn/jekyll_archive_create/README.md

 ## Installation

-Add this line to your application's Gemfile, within the `jekyll_plugins` group:
+Add this line to your Jekyll project's Gemfile, within the `jekyll_plugins` group:

 ```ruby
 group :jekyll_plugins do